First aid: Fever

-For young children and infants, even slightly elevated temperatures may indicate a serious infection.
-In newborns, either a subnormal temperature or a fever may be a sign of serious illness.
+For young children and infants — especially newborns — even slightly elevated temperatures may indicate a serious illness.
 For adults, a fever usually isn't dangerous until it reaches 103 F (39.4 C) or higher.

-Adults also may use aspirin, but don't give aspirin to children.
+Adults also may use aspirin, but don't give aspirin to children or teenagers under the age of 19.
 It may trigger a rare, but potentially fatal, disorder known as Reye's syndrome.
 Also, don't give ibuprofen to infants younger than 6 months of age.

 How to take a temperature

 If you use a digital thermometer, be sure to read the instructions so that you know what the beeps mean and when to read the thermometer.
-Under normal circumstances, temperatures tend to be highest around 4 p.m. and lowest around 4 a.m.
+Under normal circumstances, temperatures tend to be highest around 4 to 6 p.m. and lowest around 6 a.m.

 Because of the potential for mercury exposure or ingestion, glass mercury thermometers have been phased out and are no longer recommended.

 Rectally (for infants)

 Taking a rectal temperature is also an option for older adults when taking an oral temperature is not possible.

 A rectal temperature reading is generally 1 degree Fahrenheit (about 0.5 degree Celsius) higher than an oral reading.